Folkworks

-Folkworks is a non-profit organisation based at The Sage Gateshead and a part of the North Music Trust.
+Folkworks is a non-profit organisation based at The Glasshouse (formerly The Sage Gateshead) and a part of the North Music Trust.
 It runs many workshops, summer schools and festivals to promote and encourage the furtherance of folk music.
-It was begun in 1988 by Alistair Anderson and Ros Rigby and became part of the North Music Trust and The Sage Gateshead in 2002.
+It was begun in 1988 by Alistair Anderson and Ros Rigby with John McElroy as chair of its board.
+It became part of the North Music Trust and The Sage Gateshead in 2002.
 As such, Folkworks no longer continues to exist as a separate entity, as it is now a part of the North Music Trust and based in The Sage Gateshead.

 Folk and Traditional Music degree

-Folkworks was instrumental in the creation of the first BMus in Folk and Traditional Music in England which began in 2001 and still plays a part in its running at the University of Newcastle upon Tyne, currently under the stewardship of acclaimed Shetland fiddler and teacher Catriona MacDonald.
+Folkworks was instrumental in the creation of the first BMus in Folk and Traditional Music in England which began in 2001 and still plays a part in its running at Newcastle University, currently under the stewardship of acclaimed Shetland fiddler and teacher Catriona MacDonald.
 It was initially based in the Old Town Hall, Gateshead for three years due to the late opening of the Sage, Gateshead where it moved to in 2005.
 Past lecturers have included musicians Alistair Anderson, Sandra Kerr, Kathryn Tickell, Vic Gammon and Karen Tweed.
 Successful folk musicians who were among the first students to graduate from the degree course include Ian Stephenson, Fay Hield, Damien O'Kane, Tom Oakes, Jim Causley, Rachel McShane, Calum Stewart, Emily Portman and David Newey.